bitpoke/stack/docs/install-stack-on-gke.md

 ---
-title: Install on GKE
+title: How to install Stack on GKE
-linktitle: Install on GKE
+linktitle: How to install Stack on GKE
-description: "Here you can find Presslabs Stack's documentation, the first open-source serverless hosting platform that bridges two major technologies: WordPress and Kubernetes."
+description: "Right now, GKE is the most tested Kubernetes environment for Stack."
 categories: []
 keywords: ['stack', 'docs', 'wordpress', 'kubernetes']
 draft: false